December 5, 2022

 Why does the pain come and go?

-Stabbing heel pain worsens during the first few steps of the day.
-It can also feel worse if you've been standing on a hard surface for several hours.
-Of course, it's important to seek treatment even if the pain fades for several intervals during the day; if you don't, it can get much worse and not subside at all.
+Of course, it's important to seek treatment even if the pain fades for several intervals during the day; if you don't, it can get much worse and become chronic.

 Metatarsalgia